 - your overall health

-- the disease you are being treated for
+- the disease you’re being treated for

-- the type of transplant
+- the type of transplant you’ve received

 - bleeding in the lungs, brain, and other parts of

-the lens of the eye)
+the lens of the eye

 - damage to vital organs